 The first renewable energy investment report published by Octopus reveals the size of the opportunity for institutional investors.
-We asked Matt Setchell and Alex Brierley of Octopus Energy Investments to state the investment case.
+We asked Matt Setchell and Alex Brierley of Octopus Renewables to state the investment case.

 There has never been a more pressing time to think about renewable energy investment.
 At the end of 2018, the Intergovernmental Panel on Climate Change (IPCC) issued the starkest warning yet on the risks of rising global temperatures.
 Despite all the efforts to date, global emissions are still rising, and the impact of a two-degree increase on our planet is catastrophic.